 NIS Domain Name

-Keep in mind that you should use names that are different from your DNS domain names.
+Keep in mind that the names used for NIS domain names MUST be different from your DNS domain names.

 Installing Master Linux NIS Server